-(The answer is in the architecture section of this blog post)
+(The answer is in the architecture section of this blog post).

-How not to develop an eCommerce apps
+How not to Develop an eCommerce App

 There are no highs and lows of the scale at which an eCommerce app should perform.
 But, right from the start, don’t just end up building something that looks like this